The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 imposing unreasonable conditions for undertaking the change; or

 refusing to include the change under the agreement.
-This could be despite the subject matter being reasonably related to or connected with the services.
+This could be despite the subject matter being reasonably related to, or connected with, the services.

 Before any change request can be properly considered, the customer and the supplier must understand the implications of the proposed change.
-To support this you may require the service provider (who will) to prepare an impact report.
-(The service provider normally be in the best position to assess the likely impact of a change).
-Ideally, the impact report will present a full description of the change, including how the change is to be implemented and, to where relevant, detail:
+To support this you may require the service provider to prepare an impact report.
+(The service provider will normally be in the best position to assess the likely impact of a change).
+Ideally, the impact report will present a full description of the change, including how the change is to be implemented and, where relevant, detail:

-Where a change falls outside the scope of the existing contract, the Change Management Process may detail the principles that will determine the price to be paid by the customer.
+Where a change falls outside the scope of the existing contract, the Change Management Process may detail the principles that will determine the price to be paid by the Organisation.
 For example, the Change Management Process may stipulate that the price for any change should be:

 The Change Management Process may enable the Organisation to request the supplier to provide an auditor's certificate.
 This could confirm that the pricing of any change complies with the pricing principles.